ches/docker-kafka/README.md

   accommodate Kafka upgrades that change schema.
 Starting in Kafka 0.8.2, it will create the path in ZK automatically; with earlier versions, you must ensure it is created before starting brokers.
-- `INTER_BROKER_PROTOCOL_VERSION`

-  Maps Kafka's `inter.broker.protocol.version`.
-If you have a cluster that
-	runs brokers with different Kafka versions make sure they communicate with the same protocol version.
-- `LOG_MESSAGE_FORMAT_VERSION`

-  Maps Kafka's `log.message.format.version`.
-Specifies the protocol version
-	with which your cluster communicates with it's consumers.
-- `AUTO_CREATE_TOPICS`

-  Maps Kafka's `auto.create.topics.enable`.
-Default is set to false.

 JMX
 ---